This is the website for the International Network of Co-operative Inquirers!

 * Investigating the intersection between academia and industry; for example, workplace learning

-* Exploring connectivity and innovations that we have experienced and which we perceive overcome complexities in the field
+* Exploring connectivity and innovations that we have experienced and which we perceive overcome complexities in the fields of education, health and human services.

 Our Vision